iExecBlockchainComputing/deploy-workerpool/README.md

 See how those variables are used in */docker-compose.yml and find the detailed corresponding documentation at https://github.com/iExecBlockchainComputing/iexec-worker/ and https://github.com/iExecBlockchainComputing/iexec-core/ (Remember to adapt the branch or tag according to the version you are using).

 Basicly, replace the wallets passwords with the corresponding ones and for the other passwords, generate some strong new ones.
-For Scontain username and password, create an account at https://gitlab.scontain.com/users/sign_up.
 The Core server exposes 3 services binded to services "core", "grafana" and "chain-adapter", then replace the PROD_CORE_HOST, PROD_GRAFANA_HOST and the PROD_CHAIN_ADAPTER_HOST by the Core server static IP or a DNS name.
 Finally, replace the PROD_POOL_ADDRESS with your previously generated workerpool address.

 You may also want to customize some other variables for further uses but this is not detailed here.
 Only pay attention to WORKERPOOL_PRICE and ORDER_PUBLISHER_REQUESTER_RESTRICT which names are explicit enough.
 You might also want to adapt the WORKER_AVAILABLE_CPU to control the number on paralel tasks your worker can run (defaults to: TOTAL_WORKER_CPU - 1).
 For your own convenience, adapting the GRAFANA_HOME_NAME might be good to match you Workerpool public description from step [Core (Scheduler) Registration](#Core-Scheduler-Registration).